PatrickHechler/primitive-code/README.md

     * to change a normal constant to an export constant, just redefine it: `#EXP~<NAME> <NAME>`
 * predefined constants:
 <pre><code>
-    --POS--                               the actual length of the binary code in bytes INT_ERRORS_ILLEGAL_INTERRUPT          0
+    --POS--                               the current length of the binary code in bytes INT_ERRORS_ILLEGAL_INTERRUPT          0
     INT_ERRORS_UNKNOWN_COMMAND            1
     INT_ERRORS_ILLEGAL_MEMORY             2